brettshollenberger/glue_gun/README.md

-Certainly!
-Below is the updated **README** for **GlueGun::DSL**, reflecting the flexibility to use it with both **ActiveRecord** models and **Plain Old Ruby Objects (POROs)**.
-The changes include clarifications in the introduction, additional examples, and notes to guide users on choosing the appropriate usage based on their needs.

----

 # GlueGun::DSL

-**All the helpers you know and love from ActiveModel, plus dependency injection as a first-class citizen.**
+**All the magic you love from ActiveRecord/ActiveModel, plus dependency-management as a first-class citizen.**

 GlueGun::DSL enhances ActiveModel by introducing powerful dependency injection capabilities directly into your Ruby objects.
 Whether you're working with ActiveRecord models or Plain Old Ruby Objects (POROs), GlueGun::DSL allows you to manage interchangeable dependencies with ease, handling complex relationships between components while maintaining clean and maintainable code.